rossmoody/cryptocons/README.md

 # Cryptocons

-> This package is being updated rapidly and rather recklessly at the moment.
-Feel free to install it but new icons are being added rapidly and some module names are being changed on the fly.

 ## What is Cryptocons?

 Cryptocons is a collection of named icon modules and utility functions making it easier to manage cryptocurreny icons in your project.